weddingjuma/fleet-api/README.md

 For the following installation, your current working directory needs to be the mapotempo-fleet root directory.

-Clone the project :
+Clone the project:

     git clone git@gitlab.com:mapotempo/mapotempo-fleet.git

-Go to project directory :
+Go to project directory:

     cd mapotempo-fleet

-Then install gem project dependencies with :
+Then install gem project dependencies with:

     bundle install